-There is many situations where money may be owed to you or your business and debt recovery steps are required to enforce the collection of those funds.
-In this article we run through the key reasons why you should use a law firm in this process, rather than a debt collection agency.
+There are many situations where money may be owed to you or your business and debt recovery steps are required to enforce the collection of those funds.
+In this article, we run through the key reasons why you should use a law firm in this process, rather than a debt collection agency.

 Your money will be properly accounted for